securedimensions/authzforce-geoxacml-basic/INSTALL.md

 # Build and Install
 This GeoXACML Basic implementation can be used as an additional JAR file with the FIWARE AUTHZFORE CE SERVER.
 The deployment of the `authzforce-geoxacml-basic-<version>.jar` file will enable the functionality available as defined in the [GeoXACML 1.0 BASIC conformance class, Annex A](http://portal.opengeospatial.org/files/?artifact_id=42734).
-The MAVEN pom.xml compiles for a Java 8 target, because the AUTHZFORCE CE SERVER is build for Java 8.
+The MAVEN pom.xml compiles for a Java 11 target, because the AUTHZFORCE CE SERVER 9.0.0 updated to Java 11.

 # Build the GeoXACML extension
 Clone this repository and run `mvn install`.
-This generates the `authzforce-geoxacml-basic-0.3.jar` in `target` directory.
+This generates the `authzforce-geoxacml-basic-0.4.jar` in `target` directory.
 Part of the install procedure is also that the dependency libraries are all copied into the `target/lib` directory.

 ## Installation
 This implementation compiles as a JAR file which can be used as an extension to the FIWARE AUTHZFORCE PDP.

 ### Install the AUTHZFORCE CE SERVER
-Please follow the descriptions form the [AUTHZFORCE CE SERVER installation](https://authzforce-ce-fiware.readthedocs.io/en/latest/InstallationAndAdministrationGuide.html) to install the AUTHZFORCE CE SERVER using the `DIST` package. *Note: This GeoXACML implementation was tested successfully with AUTZFORCE CE SERVER version 8.1.0.*
+Please follow the descriptions form the [AUTHZFORCE CE SERVER installation](https://authzforce-ce-fiware.readthedocs.io/en/latest/InstallationAndAdministrationGuide.html) to install the AUTHZFORCE CE SERVER using the `DIST` package. *Note: This GeoXACML implementation was tested successfully with AUTZFORCE CE SERVER version 16.0.0.*

 ### Deploy the GeoXACML AUTHZFORE PDP extension
 Copy from the `target` directory the file `authzforce-geoxacml-basic-<version>.jar` into the FIWARE AUTHZFORCE CE SERVER directory `webapps/WEB-INF/lib`.

 Copy from the `target/lib` directory the following files into the FIWARE AUTHZFORCE CE SERVER directory `webapps/WEB-INF/lib`

-* jts2geojson-0.12.0.jar
+* jts2geojson-0.14.3.jar
-* jts-core-1.16.0.jar
+* jts-core-1.18.0.jar
-* jts-io-common-1.16.0.jar
+* jts-io-common-1.18.0.jar
 * log4j-1.2.17.jar
 * slf4j-log4j12-1.7.25.jar

 Then restart the AUTHZFORCE CE SERVER.
-E.g. `service tomcat8 restart`.
+E.g. `service tomcat9 restart`.

 ### Activate the GeoXACML datatype and functions
 In order to active the GeoXACML specific datatype and functions, you must update the `pdp.properties` file as described in the [AUTHZFORCE CE SERVER documentation section 5.3.5.6](https://authzforce-ce-fiware.readthedocs.io/en/latest/UserAndProgrammersGuide.html#policy-decision-pdp-properties).
 You must active the `Geometry` datatype and a set of functions as required.
 We recommend that you use the following pdpPropertiesUpdate XML as a starting point: